AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 error-prone.
 One exception is when we're interfacing to other languages, especially C: this is our
 :ref:`next topic <Adv_Ada_Access_Parameters_Interfacing_To_Other_Languages>`.
+Another time when access parameters are vital is for inherited primitive operations for tagged types.
+We discuss this :ref:`later on <Adv_Ada_Access_Parameters_Inherited_Primitive_Operations_Tagged_Types>`.

 .. admonition:: In the Ada Reference Manual